BynetComm/tools/README.md

 - mon       Version 2.2 a Test Drive GPS + RADWIN snmp/telnet + Fping Collector / Monitor => customized c:\temp\output.csv
 - foz       Version 1.2 a Fast ping wrapper (please run foz -s for initial setup and foz dump_env to write to Registry can be used to setup op regkeys)
 - fix_path  Version 0.1 adds this Repo tools to your path and (assumes the tools are cloned into C:\Bynet\Tools)
+- ra        Version 0.1 Run as Admin check if admin or elevate and executing in new cmd window